DecisiveAI/mdai-docs/src/install/local/cli-install.md

 Our CLI will help you install and manage MDAI clusters locally.

 ## Prerequisite
-Since we are using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster you have to have a [Docker](https://docs.docker.com/engine/install/) installed.
+Since we are using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster you have to have [Docker](https://docs.docker.com/engine/install/) installed.

 ## Download and install MDAI CLI
 ### Install prebuilt binary via shell script